-- When a player is involved in a fight.
-(909) A player is considered to be involved in a fight when he uses punches or kicks. - When a player is guilty of a brutal offence.
-(909) This includes when a player throws his stick or other equipment at an opponent. - 3) When a player or a member of the team staff is guilty of abusive language.
-(925)Abusive language implies grossly insulting referees, players, team staff, officials or spectators. - When a field player uses a stick with a strengthened or lengthened shaft. (no offence sign)
+- 1) When a player or a member of the team staff is involved in a fight.
+(909) A player is considered to be involved in a fight when he uses punches or kicks. - 2) When a player or a member of the team staff is guilty of a brutal offence.
+(909) This also includes throwing a stick or other equipment at an opponent. - 3) When a player or a member of the team staff is guilty of rude misconduct.
+(925) Rude misconduct implies grossly insulting referees, players, team staff, officials or spectators. - 4) When a player or a member of the team staff is guilty of violent conduct.
+Violent conduct means a deliberate impact on the physical integrity of a person without causing injury.
+This includes spitting at a player etc.